Budro12/PWM-Val-Mapping-/README.md

 # PWM Val Remap

-This project was created as a temporary janky solution for anyone using Danger Klipper and wanting to remap the PWM values of the fan.
+This project was created as a temporary solution for anyone using Danger Klipper and wanting to map the PWM values of the fan using an inexpensive microcontroller like Arduino.